 The 'Doubles Dossier' takes you inside the game to get to know the stars of the WTA's Doubles Circuit.
-Brazil's Luisa Stefani has enjoyed a swift rise up the doubles rankings after leaving a successful collegiate career at Pepperdine Univesity in 2018.
-The 23-year-old captured her first WTA doubles title with Hayley Carter at 2019 Tashkent and has already started the 2021 season with a run to the final with in Abu Dhabi.
+Brazil's Luisa Stefani has enjoyed a swift rise up the doubles rankings after leaving a successful collegiate career at Pepperdine University in 2018.
+The 23-year-old captured her first WTA doubles title with Hayley Carter at 2019 Tashkent and started the 2021 season with a run to the final in Abu Dhabi.
 At the Tokyo 2020 Olympics, Stefani made history with Laura Pigossi to capture bronze and win Brazil's first Olympic tennis medal.

 WTA Insider: How did you start playing tennis?